bootlin/buildroot-external-st/docs/qt5.md

 The Qt5 examples are installed in the target at `/usr/lib/qt/examples/`.

-## STM32MP157
+## STM32MP257 and STM32MP157

-The STM32MP157 SoC has a GPU, for which the support is enabled in the *demo* configuration.
+The STM32MP257 and STM32MP157 SoCs have a GPU, for which the support is enabled in the *demo* configuration.
 Qt5 is compiled with OpenGL support, and uses the *eglfs* backend.

 udev autoloads the `galcore` Linux kernel module, which is the kernel driver needed to use the GPU.
 You can verify that this kernel module